HaoZeke/grimoire/src/content/security/encfsLock.md

 ## Introduction
 One of the problems of a shared system, is that sometimes multiple applications are used by multiple people.
-Normally this would be solved by the excellent multi-user support inherent to *nix systems.
-After all, *nix and  derivatives were [designed to be](https://www.wikiwand.com/en/History_of_Unix) used by multiple users at the same time.
+Normally this would be solved by the excellent multi-user support inherent to Linux systems.
+After all, Unix and derivatives were [designed to be](https://www.wikiwand.com/en/History_of_Unix) used by multiple users at the same time.